-In Allantus rufocinctus the abdomen is black, girdled with red across tergites three or four to five or six.
-Hind femora is black with at most the extreme base white.
+Allantus rufocinctus is the only Allantus species in the British Isles to have both a red girdled abdomen and black hind femora.
+The abdomen is black, girdled with red across tergites three or four to five or six.
+Hind femora are black with at most the extreme base white.
 The mesopleura has punctures on the upper part.
 Tegulae white and hind trochanters at least marked with white.

 Larvae feed on roses and brambles.

 Size: 7 - 9mm

 Distribution: England, Scotland, Wales, Ireland

 Flight period: May to July